mfanto/CampfireTraceListener/README.md

 Code for the CustomTraceListener base class is from Ukadc.Diagnostics: http://ukadcdiagnostics.codeplex.com

+The code for CampfireClient is taken from CCNet.Campfire.Plugin: https://github.com/alexcordellis/ccnet.campfire.plugin

 ## Configuration

 Configuration example can be found in the demo project, under CampfireTraceListener.Demo\app.config